Stevinson/tech-book/book/commands/github-commands.md

 * `git log --graph --oneline --all` : show a tree of all the commits.

+* `git log --name-only` : lists the names of the files that are in the commits

 * `git rm --cached <file>` : this removes a file that was being tracked but is now in the .gitignore

 ## Tags